Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/web/customization.md

 ### Branding

-You can decide whether to display the Hyperswitch branding using the `branding` prop
+You can decide whether to display the PaySwitcher branding using the `branding` prop

 <pre class="language-javascript"><code class="lang-javascript"><strong>var paymentElementOptions = {
 </strong> ...,